Tallinn Museum of Orders of Knighthood: Collection

-The museum presents the history of orders and awards through the centuries, focusing above all on the beauty and craftsmanship of the badges as ’wearable awards’, especially when it comes to the diamond studded pieces.
-The permanent exhibition is presented in three halls covering the history of orders and the awarding system and its significance in Europe, the Americas, Africa, and the Far East.
-The beauty of the orders with their various symbolic distinctions and especially ribbon colours are often strongly connected to their national or principal identity.
-Another subject of the exhibition are the most beautiful and exquisite cases in which the badges, stars and collars are presented.
+The museum’s collection spans several centuries.
+Its curation focuses not only on the meaning behind the award itself but on the items’ craftsmanship, and on their importance as ’wearable awards’.
+The permanent exhibition is displayed in three halls covering the history of orders, the awarding system, and its significance in Europe, the Americas, Africa, and the Far East.
+The display information often details the aesthetic symbolism of each award, such as how ribbon colours are often strongly connected to their national or principal identity.

 Many older orders have interesting origin stories, which are based both in fact and in fiction.
 Such as the Danish Order of the Dannebrog, which is closely tied with Tallinn through the Battle of Lyndanisse; the Japanese Order of the Sacred Treasures, which refers to the time when Japan received its first Emperor; the Order of the Garter, allegedly named for a ladies garter which fell to the floor during a ball; and the most romantic order of them all – the Order of the Rose of the Empire of Brazil, with its motto For Love and Fidelity (Portuguese: Amor e Fidelidade).

 In 2021 the basic exhibition of the museum was completely renewed to better present a clearer difference between grand orders in one grade and orders of merit in several grades and their evolution into today's awarding system.
 Additionally, the collection was divided into subject themes, such as exclusive military orders for bravery on the battlefield and orders for military and civil services awarded in peace time.
 Orders exclusively for ladies, a tradition dating back to the 17th century, are presented in two separate showcases.
 Separately presented are orders and awards for Science and Art and Red Cross decorations.

 The exhibition also includes original robes of such orders as the Bavarian Order of St George, the English Order of the Garter, the Maltese Order and others.